 First write a

-value in a local.
-Remember that your local’s name should change by the day, so perhaps something like:local mean_on_`x'_march `r(mean)'
+forvaluesloop to summarize thetotal_covishieldvariable for each day of March and store ther(mean)value in a local.
+Remember that your local’s name should change by the day, so perhaps something like:local mean_on_`x'_march `r(mean)'wherexcomes from theforvaluesstatement. -

 Write another

-loop that goes through the day-wise locals you defined in step 1 and then displays the mean value on each day in a “nice” way.
-Make it “nice” by writing a descriptivedisplay
+forvaluesloop that goes through the day-wise locals you defined in step 1 and then displays the mean value on each day in a “nice” way.
+Make it “nice” by writing a descriptivedisplaycommand, so something like:display "Mean covishield vaccinations on `y' March were: ...".
+You need to fill in the...with the suitable local name.
+Note that here, I am usingyin theforvaluesstatement. -

 Note: Both